Bikepacking the Colorado Trail

 Headlamp

-Petzl Bindi, which is a favorite of other Treeline Review writers and featured in our Backpacking Guide to the South Dakota Centennial Trail.
+Petzl BINDI, which is a favorite of other Treeline Review writers and featured in our Backpacking Guide to the South Dakota Centennial Trail.
 We cover other lighting options in our Best Headlamps guide.

 Bike Repair Kit